cathiele/rpngo/USER_GUIDE.md

     false neg  #  true
     true neg   #  false

-You can also compare different types, which is in support of `sort` and `sortn`:
+You can also compare different types, which is in support of `sort`:

     true 1 <       # true: booleans are always less than numbers 1 "foo" <      # true: numbers are always less than strings